MrMarlonM/quiz-game/README.md

 ### Solved Bugs
 While developing the game, the following bugs were found and corrected:
+- *Bug 1*
-- The quiz UI encountered a layout issue when displaying lengthy questions or answers.
+The quiz UI encountered a layout issue when displaying lengthy questions or answers.
 Text content overflowed its designated containers, making it unreadable on some screens.
+*Solution*
 To address this, the container elements responsible for holding questions and answers were modified.
 Their height property was adjusted from a fixed value to min-height.
 This allows the containers to dynamically expand vertically to accommodate overflowing content, ensuring readability even on smaller devices with limited screen width (constrained by a fixed max-width property, if applicable).

+- *Bug 2*
-- When starting the game, answering the first question didn't update the quiz.
+When starting the game, answering the first question didn't update the quiz.
 The player could click answers infinitely without progressing to the next question.
-This also prevented the checkAnswer function from working properly.
+This also prevented the `checkAnswer() function` from working properly.
+*Solution*
-To solve the problem, I moved the event listener for answer clicks and the logic for checking answers and updating the score outside of the startGame function.
+To solve the problem, I moved the event listener for answer clicks and the logic for checking answers and updating the score outside of the `startGame() function`.
 This ensures the listener and logic are active throughout the game.
-Additionally, the startGame function now receives the questionsAsked variable and score variables from the event listener logic, allowing the game to update after each answer and track the score.
+Additionally, the `startGame() function` now receives the `questionsAsked variable` and `score variable` from the event listener logic, allowing the game to update after each answer and track the score.

+- *Bug 3*
-- The final score wasn't displaying correctly on the end screen.
-The endQuiz function received an undefined value for the score.
+The final score wasn't displaying correctly on the end screen.
+The `endQuiz() function` received an undefined value for the score.
+*Solution*
-Whilst checking the code, the issue could be tracked down to the calculateScore function.
+Whilst checking the code, the issue could be tracked down to the `calculateScore() function`.
 There were two problems found.
-The variable score wasn't declared with let and the return statement for the score was missing.
+The `variable score` wasn't declared with `let` and the `return` statement for the score was missing.
 After correcting these two errors the score gets calculated correctly and shows on the endscreen.

+- *Bug 4*
-- After running the endGame() function, the error "Uncaught TypeError: Cannot read properties of null (reading 'innerHTML')" appeared in the console.
-This error originated from the updateCorrectAnswers() and updateTime() functions attempting to access elements that no longer existed in the DOM.
-The error was also caused by the calculateScore() function for the same reason.
-The issue came up because the functions tried to access the span with the id "correct-answers" and the span with the id "time-remaining", but both spans got removed from the endGame() function.
+After running the `endGame() function`, the error `"Uncaught TypeError: Cannot read properties of null (reading 'innerHTML')"` appeared in the console.
+This error originated from the `updateCorrectAnswers()` and `updateTime()` functions attempting to access elements that no longer existed in the DOM.
+The error was also caused by the `calculateScore()` function for the same reason.
+The issue came up because the functions tried to access the span with the id "correct-answers" and the span with the id "time-remaining", but both spans got removed from the `endGame()` function.
+*Solution*
-To resolve the issue an if statement was implemented in all three functions.
+To resolve the issue an `if statement` was implemented in all three functions.
 The statement checks if the targeted elements still exist in the DOM and only executes the code when they do.

 ## Deployment
 ### Deployment to Github Pages